Wednesday, 20 August 2025

 1

-We have already pasted our public key and pull secret and modified the install config file (/root/ocp-install/install-config.yaml), like the number of master and worker nodes, platform (no need for bare metal), etc.
+We already have pasted our public key and pull secret and modified the install config file

 Run this command to generate the manifests files in the ocp-install directory.